pinterest/secor/README.md

   - **monitoring**: metrics tracking various performace properties are exposed through [Ostrich] and optionaly exported to [OpenTSDB],
   - **customizability**: external log message parser may be loaded by updating the configuration,
   - **Qubole interface**: Secor connects to [Qubole] to add finalized output partitions to Hive tables.
   - **custom Write**: original [Pinterest Secor](https://github.com/pinterest/secor) relies on the Hadoop sequence files for storage.
-By now, property `secor.message.writer.class` defines the kind of storage.
-By default, `HadoopSequenceFileWriter` is used.
-We ship another class,`PlanTextGzippedWriter` which storages text message in gzipped format.
+By now, property `secor.storage.factory.class` defines the kind of storage.
+By default, `HadoopSequenceFileStorageFactory` is used.
+Another class is also available,`PlainTextGzippedStorageFactory` which storages text message in gzipped format.
+However, be careful, `PlainTextGzippedStorageFactory` does not handle rebalancing process.

 ## Setup Guide